The MS in Biostatistics is a 36-credit program preparing students to become biostatisticians

 - Resume or CV: Current resume or curriculum vitae (CV) that demonstrates professional and/or educational health-related experience.

-MS in Biostatistics prerequisite coursework
+M.S. in Biostatistics prerequisite coursework

 Completion of an undergraduate or graduate course in statistics.
+Completion of Calculus I and II (before the program starts).

 Two separate applications are necessary for admission to the Master of Science program: One application package is submitted directly to SOPHAS; The second application package is submitted to The Graduate School of the University of Nevada, Reno.
 Before applying for admission, please note the admission requirements above.